UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

 Using pip
 '''''''''

-Install your packages with ``pip``.
+Install your packages (here numpy and matplotlib, both with specific versions) with ``pip``.
 While not always needed, it is often a good idea to give the correct versions you want, to ensure compatibility with other packages you use:

 .. prompt::
     :language: bash